-- 4.1 Insurance is mandatory. - 4.2 Both parties must ensure that public liability and all-risks insurance (e.g. including contract insurance and advertizing insurance) covering direct physical loss or damage to drawings, models, the materials and equipment used in connection with the commission is obtained and in effect throughout the full period covered by the contract and until the work is completed, and all amounts payable to the artist for the work are paid in full.
-In addition, Workers' Compensation Board coverage may be required. - 4.3 Both parties should agree to reduce risk of injury or loss by maintaining a safe work place and practicing safe work habits.
+- 4.1 Insurance is mandatory. - 4.2 It must be clearly stated in writing who will be responsible for the amount of the deductible on any insurance policies in force for the project.
+It is customary for the engager to assume this cost. - 4.2 Both parties must ensure that public liability and all-risks insurance (e.g. including contract insurance and advertising insurance) covering direct physical loss or damage to drawings, models, the materials and equipment used in connection with the community art project is obtained and in effect throughout the full period covered by the contract and until the work is completed, and all amounts payable to the artist for the work are paid in full.
+In addition, Workers' Compensation Board coverage may be required. - 4.3 Both parties must reduce risk of injury or loss by maintaining a safe work place and practicing safe work habits.
+It is advisable to outline in writing the specific responsibilities of both artist and engager with respect to workplace safety.

-5 MAINTÉNANCE AND REPAIR
+5 MAINTENANCE AND REPAIR

-- 5.1 The artist and the client should jointly agree on a recommended maintenance schedule for the completed work, the expected "useful life" of the work, and the de-accessioning or disposal of the work at the end of its agreed duration. - 5.2 The client will make their best efforts to maintain and repair the designated work as needed.
-The cost of all maintenance and repair shall be the responsibility of the client. - 5.3 If any maintenance or repair of the designated work is required that affects artistic integrity, the client agrees to contact and seek the advice of the artist before effecting maintenance or repair.
-The client agrees that the artist shall have a right of first refusal to carry out any such maintenance and repair. - 5.4 If the artist is unavailable or unwilling to carry out the maintenance and repairs, the client shall make all reasonable effort to ensure that the artistic integrity of the designated work is maintained.
+- 5.1 The artist and the engager should jointly agree on a recommended maintenance schedule for the completed work, the expected "useful life" of the work, and the de-accessioning or disposal of the work at the end of its agreed lifespan. - The engager will make their best efforts to maintain and repair the designated work as needed.

+The cost of all maintenance and repair shall be the responsibility of the engager. - If any maintenance or repair of the designated work is required that affects artistic integrity, the engager agrees to contact and seek the advice of the artist before effecting maintenance or repair.
+The engager agrees that the artist shall have a right of first refusal to carry out any such maintenance and repair. - 5.4 If the artist is unavailable or unwilling to carry out the maintenance and repairs, the engager shall make all reasonable effort to ensure that the artistic integrity of the designated work is maintained.